Fröå Gruva – a journey through time

 A community grew around the mine, and many of the houses still remain today.
 An easy way to get into the 19th century life in the small village is simply to take a walk along Torprundan (point 224).
 There are information signs on several of the houses that tell about the buildings and the area’s history.

-The mine is usually open during the summer with guided tours and a café in Bergstugan.
+The mine is usually open during the summer with guided tours.
 You can also explore the remains of the old canal systems on your own.
 Maps can be found at reception.
+Several nice hiking trails start out from Fröå Gruva and in the surroundings you find both open air fire places for grilling your own food and the excellent café Bergstugan.